ninia/jep/README.rst

 Running the jep script
 ----------------------
-The ``setup.py`` script will provide a ``jep`` script to make launching Java and Python easier.
+The ``setup.py`` script will provide a ``jep`` or ``jep.bat`` script to make launching Java and Python easier.
 It can be run with an argument of a script file to run.
 If run with no arguments, it will provide an interactive console that combines the Python language with access to Java classes on the classpath.

 ::